ccrome/button/README.md

 4. Enter a new value in the text area:
    - Supports multi-line text (press Enter for new lines)
-   - Supports Unicode characters
+   - Supports non-ASCII text (sent via base64)
    - Use Ctrl+Enter (Cmd+Enter on Mac) to program the value

 5. Click "Program" to save the new macro, or "Clear" to reset to defaults

-6. The web interface automatically handles base64 encoding for Unicode and multi-line content
+6. The web interface automatically handles base64 encoding for non-ASCII and multi-line content

 ## Default Macro